kinderasteroid/Set-Reset-Latch/README.md

 ## Circuit Diagrams 🪫

-Circuit diagrams for both the Arduino and Raspberry Pi Pico implementations are included in the `docs` folder.
+Circuit diagrams for both the Arduino and Raspberry Pi Pico implementations are included .
 These diagrams detail the connections required for the SR latch.

 ![30-SR-flipflop-circuit](https://github.com/kinderasteroid/Set-Reset-Latch/assets/84179566/cec60781-4844-4754-8e2e-479e718d27b9)